The future I want to build

 May 2026

 Here's what I actually believe.
-Not what I think sounds good, or what positions me correctly, or what the people in my field tend to say.
-What I actually think, as of right now.
+Not what sounds good, not what positions me well, not what people in my field tend to say.
+What I actually think, today.

 Medicine needs people who refuse to be confined by it

-The people most qualified to fix healthcare are systematically trained to stay inside it.
-Medical school doesn't teach you to build, it teaches you to comply.
-The most interesting physicians I've encountered are the ones who found that insufficient.
+The people most able to fix healthcare are the ones trained hardest to stay inside it.
+Med school doesn't teach you to build.
+It teaches you to comply.
+The most interesting physicians I've met are the ones who decided that wasn't enough.

-Most health tech is built by outsiders who treat clinicians as users to be understood.
-Some is built by clinicians who treat technology as a hammer because it's the only tool they recognize.
-What's missing is someone who has genuinely lived both — and doesn't feel the need to choose a side.
+Most health tech gets built by outsiders who treat clinicians as users to be studied.
+Some gets built by clinicians who treat technology as a hammer, because it's the only tool they own.
+What's missing is the person who has actually lived both, and doesn't feel any need to pick a side.

-I came to medicine with a software engineering background, and what I noticed immediately is that the EHR isn't a bad product with good intentions built by malicious people.
-It's a bad product with good intentions built by people who were never asked to understand what they were actually disrupting.
-I was one of those people at Epic.
-That's worth sitting with.
+I came to medicine from software, and the first thing I noticed is that the EHR isn't a bad product built by bad people.
+It's a bad product, built with good intentions, by people who were never asked to understand what they were disrupting.
+I know this because I worked at Epic.
+I was one of those people.

 Medicine has a complicated relationship with new data.
-The precautionary principle is real, important, and sometimes right.
-But the question I keep returning to is: when does appropriate caution become something else?
-When does it become institutional habit rather than intellectual humility?
-I don't think the profession has fully answered that, and I think it's one of the most important questions in health technology right now.
+The precautionary principle is real, and it's sometimes right.
+But the question I keep coming back to is when appropriate caution quietly turns into something else — when it stops being intellectual humility and becomes institutional habit.
+I don't think the profession has answered that honestly.
+I think it's the question.

 Capital is a tool, not a destination

-Money interests me less than what it makes possible.
-I've built a 30-year financial model comparing every major medical career path by NPV and optionality.
-I did it not because I care about being wealthy but because I wanted to understand which path leaves the most room to do things.
-The answer surprised me and I keep returning to it.
+Money interests me less than what it buys you the freedom to do.
+I built a 30-year financial model comparing every major medical career path by NPV and optionality — not because I want to be rich, but because I wanted to know which path leaves the most room to act.
+The answer surprised me, and I haven't stopped thinking about it since.

-I don't know yet whether I will practice medicine as my primary work, build healthcare companies, or eventually sit on the investment side of the table.
-I think it's important to say that honestly rather than perform certainty I don't have.
-What I do know is that the most interesting position is the one that lets you speak credibly to all three.
+I don't know yet whether I'll practice as my main work, build companies, or end up on the investment side of the table.
+I'd rather say that plainly than perform a certainty I don't have.
+What I do know is that the most interesting seat is the one that lets you speak credibly to all three.

-There is enormous arbitrage between people who understand the biology and people who understand the capital.
-I want to be someone who can sit at that table and be taken seriously on both sides.
-Building toward that is part of what I'm doing right now.
+There's enormous arbitrage between the people who understand the biology and the people who understand the capital.
+I want to be someone who can sit at that table and get taken seriously on both sides.
+A lot of what I'm doing right now is building toward that.

 On writing

 I write because I can't not.
-I published a poetry collection.
+I've published a poetry collection.
 I write a newsletter.
-The only way I've ever arrived at what I actually believe is by writing it and watching whether it holds up under scrutiny.
+The only way I've ever found out what I actually believe is to write it down and see whether it survives contact with anyone who pushes back.

-The essays I'm most proud of are the ones where I published something, had to defend it, and the defense changed my mind.
-That process is not incidental to thinking clearly, it is thinking clearly, done in public.
+The essays I'm proudest of are the ones where I published something, had to defend it, and the defense changed my own mind.
+That isn't a side effect of thinking clearly.
+It is thinking clearly — just done out loud, where people can watch.

-If you want to be heard, don't hedge your statements.
-Say something.
-This is advice I gave myself and try to follow.
+If you want to be heard, stop hedging.
+Say the thing.
+I gave myself that advice and I'm still trying to take it.

 I believe in the reversal

-The people society places in the lower position often hold the real power.
-The medical student who actually understands software.
+The person society puts in the lower position is often the one holding the real power.
+The med student who actually understands software.
 The outsider who actually understands the inside.
-I have spent years cataloguing reversals because I think identifying them is one of the most important skills a person can have.
+I've spent years collecting reversals like this, because spotting them might be the most useful habit I have.

-Most people won't say anything real because they're optimizing not to be wrong in front of others.
-I am more afraid of not saying anything than of being wrong.
-These are different orientations toward truth and they produce very different lives.
+Most people never say anything real, because they're optimizing not to look wrong in front of other people.
+I'm more afraid of staying quiet than of being wrong.
+That's a small difference on paper.
+It builds completely different lives.

-The weak position, held with enough clarity and discipline, becomes the strong one.
-I don't think this is optimism.
+The weak position, held with enough clarity and nerve, turns into the strong one.
+I don't think that's optimism.
 I think it's structural.

 Faith is not a footnote

-I am a Shia Muslim.
-This is not incidental to how I think.
-The tradition I come from places courage above almost everything else.
-Not the courage of the person who isn't afraid, but the courage of the person who is afraid, who can see exactly what it will cost them, and who does it anyway because it's right.
+I'm a Shia Muslim.
+This isn't incidental to how I think.
+The tradition I come from puts courage above nearly everything — and not the courage of the person who feels no fear.
+The courage of the person who is afraid, who can see exactly what it's going to cost, and does it anyway, because it's right.

 “Allow God to work through your hands so that He can help you do in the world that which He knows only you can do.”

-I wrote this for myself a year ago.
+I wrote that for myself a year ago.
 I believe it.

 Religion gave the pious beggar a dignity the king couldn't touch.
-That is not a metaphor I use lightly.
+I don't reach for that line lightly.